AztecProtocol/engineering-designs/docs/staking-entry-queue/dd.md

 It is better to allow a more gradual transition, rather than shock the system.

+On the other hand, we do not want to allow anyone to start validating until there is a sufficiently large validator set size.

 ## Interface

 Users are the would-be and current validators of the aztec network.